GLWine/ECU-Bombyx/README.md

-# control-unit-bombyx
+# Documentation on the environmental control unit for Bombyx mori
-Environmental control unit design for bombyx mori
+Environmental control unit design for Bombyx mori